ashra-f/CIS376_Assignment02/README.md

    yarn start
    ```

-<u>If you wish to change the default JSON file we are reading from, you can either use:</u>
+<span style="color: red">If you wish to change the default JSON file we are reading from, you can either use:</span>

 **a.
 Command Line Arguments:**